U.S. military joins Brazil army exercises in Amazon

 In March, then-commander of the U.S. Army South, Major General Clarence K. K. Chinn visited military installations in the Amazon and was decorated in Brasilia.
 Bilateral agreements on defense cooperation and information security have taken effect recently after years of stalling in Brazil’s Congress.

+The Brazilian general in charge of the operation said he was “astounded” by criticism of the U.S. involvement in the exercise in a globalized world where Brazil maintains good relations with China, Russia and the United States.

+“It’s a senseless conspiracy theory raised by leftist parties,” General Guilherme Theophilo Gaspar de Oliveira, the Brazilian Army’s logistics commander, told reporters, as he praised deep U.S. experience and know how in disaster relief.

-General Guilherme Gaspar de Oliveira, a Brazilian army logistics commander, told local media it was the first time such a large military exercise has been held in the Amazon.
-He said the exercises helped prepare armed forces for a humanitarian crisis such as mass migration.
+The Brazilian Army said it was the first time such a large military exercise has been held in the Amazon and would help prepare the armed forces of the three neighboring countries for a humanitarian crisis such as mass migration.

 Brazil has kept a close eye on economic and political upheaval in neighboring Venezuela that could trigger such an exodus.
 More than 30,000 Venezuelans have already fled over the border into the northern Brazilian state of Roraima, according to federal police.

-The Brazilian Army said Venezuela is one of the 19 countries sending observers for the so-called United America Operation from Nov.
-6-13.
+The Brazilian Army said Venezuela is one of the 19 countries sending observers for the so-called United America Operation.